Nyxyxylyth/YARG_sACN_to_DMX/README.md

-This program reads [sACN](https://store.chipkin.com/articles/streaming-architecture-for-control-networks-sacn) data from YARG, transforms it to match 2, 4, or 8 [DMX](https://en.wikipedia.org/wiki/DMX512) lights, and then sends the resulting DMX universe over an FTDI-based USB->DMX converter, such as this one: [DSD TECH USB to DMX cable](https://www.amazon.com/gp/product/B07WV6P5W6).
-Any adapter based on FTDI FT232x should be fine.
+This program reads [sACN](https://store.chipkin.com/articles/streaming-architecture-for-control-networks-sacn) data from YARG, transforms it to match 2, 4, or 8 [DMX](https://en.wikipedia.org/wiki/DMX512) lights, and then sends the resulting DMX universe over an FTDI-based USB->DMX converter, such as this one: [DSD TECH USB to DMX cable](https://www.amazon.com/gp/product/B07WV6P5W6)

 YARG's sACN data is conceptually based on the PDP Rock Band Stage Kit:
 - inner diamond of 8 blue lights